 Summer Research Experiences in Jupiter

 These are exciting and once-in-a-lifetime chances to perform research in sophisticated neuroscience labs while expanding your scientific expertise, networking, critical thinking skills, reasoning and troubleshooting abilities.
-Seven labs, including those of Drs.
-Ken Dawson-Scully, Tanja Godenschwege, Kailiang Jia, Greg Macleod, Rod Murphey, John Nambu and Bob Stackman are each seeking an additional undergraduate student this summer to perform research focused on neuroscience.
-Please visit our Web site to find if one of these professors’ research interests you.
-The successful seven undergraduate candidates will work full-time in the lab and spend at least one hour per week with the fellow undergrads in the program and Dr. Nambu as a mentor delving deeper into the scientific experience.
+Six labs, including those of Drs.
+Ken Dawson-Scully, Tanja Godenschwege, Kailiang Jia, Greg Macleod, Rod Murphey and Bob Stackman are each seeking an additional undergraduate student in the summer to perform research focused on neuroscience.
+Please explore our web site to find if one of these professors’ research interests you.
+The successful six undergraduate candidates will work full-time in the lab and spend at least one hour per week with the fellow undergrads in the program and a faculty mentor delving deeper into the scientific experience.
 Juniors are especially encouraged to apply.
-In order to submit your application: complete the second and third pages and forward with your CV, personal statement and (unofficial) transcript to Dr. John Nambu or Dr. Diane Baronas-Lowell by February 28, 2014.
-Click here for application.
+Contact Dr. Cathy Trivigno for more information.

 Harriet L. Wilkes Honors College - Jupiter Summer Science Experience

 The Jupiter Life Science Experience is an opportunity for students to enhance their education in the life sciences and research in the areas of neuroscience, cell and molecular biology and biotechnology while building partnerships with local research institutions and biotechnology companies.